bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p02_run_it.md

  ...
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-If you see that output similar to the above, your magic trick... er, the command worked!
+If you see output similar to the above, your magic trick... er, the command worked!
 Open up your favorite browser and navigate to `localhost:5000` and you'll be greeted with a "Hello Web World!"

 ### Running Flask for Development